AprilMelnick/Gadgets-4-You/README.md

 $~~~~~~~~~~$

+## Questions Regarding Business

+-  What is the time range of the data set (first day and last day)?
+-  How many unique transactions have been recorded in 2018?
+-  How many unique transactions have been recorded in 2019?
+-  What is the name and number of the bestselling product and how many times has it been sold?
+-  Which products have been sold only once within the time range and have ‘Blue’ in their name?
+-  What is the average number of unique products (regardless of the quantity) per transaction?
+-  What is the average cart value?
+-  What’s the country with the highest average cart value and what’s the one with the lowest?
+-  Customers from which countries have placed the most orders in 2019?

 ## Deliverable

 In this project prepare a presentation for the company’s CMO, using your findings from the data provided in the CSV file and the answers to the questions shared by Gadgets4You.